erina-smiles/bitcoinj-wallet-erina/README.md

 # Bitcoin Wallet Application
+This is my customized implementation of a Bitcoin Wallet Application built using bitcoinj, a Java library for working with the Bitcoin protocol.

+The wallet can:
+•	Maintain addresses and keys
+•	Send/receive transactions
+•	Provide balance information through APIs
+•	Run without needing a local copy of Bitcoin Core (uses SPV mode)

 This is an Implementation of a simple BTC wallet for handling transactions of another application.
 It uses bitcoinj that is a library for working with the Bitcoin protocol.
 It can maintain a wallet, send/receive transactions without needing a local copy of Bitcoin Core.
 Bitcoinj uses SPV mode (lightweight simplified payment verification).
 In this mode, only a small part of the block chain is downloaded, making bitcoinj suitable for usage on constrained devices like smartphones.

+🚀 Features
+•	Generate a wallet address
+•	Check wallet balance using an API
+•	Send BTC to any valid address with an API
+•	Lightweight blockchain sync (SPV mode)

 for runnig the application you need to complete application.properties with your specific information.